 To freeze uncooked chopped mushrooms

-If you use a lot of chopped mushrooms in your recipes, it can be super handy to have them chopped and ready to go in the freezer.
+If you use a lot of chopped mushrooms in your recipes, it can be super handy to have them chopped in smaller pieces and ready to go in your recipes.

 If you’re not sure what quantities you’ll use, you can lay them out on a lined tray like the sliced mushrooms and freeze.
-Once frozen, transfer them to a ziptop freezer bag or airtight container.
+Once frozen, transfer them to a ziptop freezer-safe bags or airtight container.

 To freeze cooked mushrooms

-Cook the mushrooms according to your favorite recipe or simply saute them in oil or butter.
-Place them in an airtight container and chill them completely.
+Cook the mushrooms according to your favorite recipe or simply saute them in a frying pan with olive oil or butter and perhaps a teaspoon lemon juice.
+Place them in airtight plastic containers and chill them completely.
 Label with the date and contents and store in the freezer.

 To Use Frozen Mushrooms